 Taking Appointment Notes

-Effective advising notes provide a historical record of communication between students and university personnel.
+Advising notes provide a historical record of communication between students and faculty which provide support throughout a student’s academic career.

-Descriptive notes provide the following benefits:
+Descriptive notes provide benefits like:

 • Help remember what was discussed or agreed to during prior appointments